pablodecm/phd_thesis/src/102_chapter_2.md

-in the following sections, yet the detector performance technical design report [@CMS:TDR_Detector_Performance] and references therein are recommended for a more specialised account.
+in the following sections, yet the detector performance technical design report [@CMS:TDR_Detector_Performance] and references therein are recommended for a more comprehensive account.

 ![Cutaway view of the CMS detector, based on a three-dimensional representation, an highlighting the main detecting systems and characteristics.